 In this short football language post, we explain the meaning of the phrase, ‘Old Big Ears’.
 This is a phrase used to talk about a famous trophy.
 If you have questions or comments, email us at: email@example.com.
+You can also find many more examples of soccer vocabulary by going to our football cliches page here and our huge football glossary here.

 Football Language: Old Big Ears